Maersk: Maersk Global Service Center

-Maersk GSC operates shared service centres that handle back office, off-shore activities for AP Moller Maersk Group.
-GSCs are located in Chennai, Mumbai, Pune, Bengaluru, Chengdu, and Metro Manila.
+Maersk GSC operates shared service centres that handle back office and off-shore activities for AP Moller Maersk Group.
+GSCs are in Chennai, Mumbai, Pune, Bengaluru, Chengdu, and Metro Manila, with new GSCs to be opened in Mexico and Brazil to support Americas customers.
+In August of 2025, Maersk inaugurated a new shared service centre in Warsaw, Poland, to support its European customers.

 Tankers, offshore and other shipping activities

-Tankers, offshore and other shipping activities" was responsible for 8.8% of Maersk's revenue in 2008, and posted 25% of the group's profit for this period.
-The business segment comprises Maersk Tankers (it's technical management business sold to Synergy Marine Group in 2021), Maersk Supply Service, Maersk Drilling, Maersk FPSOs, Maersk LNG and Svitzer.
+Tankers, offshore and other shipping activities" accounted for 8.8% of Maersk's revenue in 2008 and posted 25% of the group's profit for this period.
+The business segment comprises Maersk Tankers (its technical management business sold to Synergy Marine Group in 2021), Maersk Supply Service, Maersk Drilling, Maersk FPSOs, Maersk LNG and Svitzer.

 South American ex Aliança

 Brazilian coaster container ship subsidiary with eight ships.

 Ardent

-Ardent Salvage, a joint operating salvage company formed after the merger between Maersk-operated Svitzer and Crowley-operated TITAN Salvage, is involved in towage, salvage, wreck removal, marine firefighting and other offshore support and is represented in more than 100 ports worldwide.
+Ardent Salvage, a joint-operating salvage company formed after the merger between Maersk-operated Svitzer and Crowley-operated TITAN Salvage, is involved in towage, salvage, wreck removal, marine firefighting and other offshore support and is represented in more than 100 ports worldwide.
 Ardent is based in Houston, Texas.